mah-sam/read-image-bot/README.md

 (note that it only extracts from the last image in the channel)
 4. If the text is in Arabic use "@ReadImage ar"
 5. To turn off Text-to-Speech use "@ReadImage off", otherwise it's automatically on.

+## Justification

+- The bot only reads the last image to keep commands as simple as possible
+- Mentioning is used as a command due to the many ways commands can conflict with other bots
+- The other files are important for Heroku deployment for installing and connecting dependencies